top of page

 A man who was accused of raping a University of Georgia freshman in her dorm room has been sentenced to 10 years of probation.

-The probationary period for 20-year-old Theodore Bennett Angell will begin when he completes a brief stint at the county jail.
+The probationary period for 20-year-old Theodore Bennett Angell will begin when he completes a brief period of confinement.

 On Wednesday a Superior Court judge sentenced him in accordance with a plea agreement reached last month between Angell and the District Attorney’s Office.